 Ready to move to an electronic payday?

-Employers that already offer paperless pay options have taken the first step.
+If you already offer paperless pay options, you've taken the first step in supporting a more secure and reliable payroll experience.
 However, there’s more to it.
-Encouraging — and in some cases requiring — employees to move to electronic pay might just be the next, best step for you and your workforce.
+Encouraging (and in some cases requiring) employees to move to electronic payments might just be the next, best step for you and your workforce.